Overview

 To activate a tag:

-Overview In order to invite panelists to your tests and to otherwise communicate with panelists from our software, the panelists need to be imported into the Panelists library.
+Overview In order to invite panelists to your tests and to otherwise communicate with panelists from our software, the panelists (their records) need to exist in the Panelists library.
 You can organize your panelists into panels and subpanels.
-There are ...
+There ...

 Overview The most common scenarios of email communication with panelists involve sending emails from individual tests.
 However, sometimes there might be scenarios where you would like to email panelists that are not in a particular test.
 For example, ...